frenetic-lang/tutorials/OxRepeater/index.md

 - Next, Ox sends the _add flow_ message that you wrote.

-In the interval between these two messages, the flow table is empty, thus packets get diverted to the controller.
-More generally, whenever the switch is configured for the first time, or re-configured to implement a policy change, you may see packets at the controller.
+In the intervening time between these two messages, the flow table is empty, thus some packets may get diverted to the controller.
+More generally, whenever the switch is configured for the first time, or re-configured to implement a policy change, we may see packets at the controller.
+Hence, the controller need both (redundant) definitions of the intended packet-processing functions.

-[Ch2]: /02-OxRepeater
-[Ch3]: /03-OxFirewall
-[Ch4]: /04-OxMonitor
-[Ch5]: /05-OxLearning
-[Ch6]: /06-NetCoreIntroduction
-[Ch7]: /07-NetCoreComposition
-[Ch8]: /08-DynamicNetCore

 {% include api.md %}